eda-ricercatore/sardegna-scala/README.md

 	- "Scala for Data Science: Leverage the power of Scala to build scalable, robust, data science applications"
 	- Shows readers how to combine *Scala* software with monolithic/distributed databases.
++ Kozlov2016
+	- "Mastering Scala Machine Learning: Advance your skills in efficient data analysis and data processing using the powerful tools of Scala, Spark, and Hadoop"
 + Manivannan2015
 	- "Scala Data Analysis Cookbook: Navigate the world of data analysis, visualization, and machine learning with over 100 hands-on Scala recipes"
 	- *Scala* solutions for "Big Data," data science, data engineering,